Lucky666123/RL_segmentation/README.md

 This is the code for "Medical Image Segmentation with Deep Reinforcement Learning"

 The proposed model consists of two neural networks.
 The first is FirstP-Net, whose goal is to find the first edge point and generate a probability map of the edge points positions.
 The second is NextP-Net, which locates the next point based on the previous edge point and image information.
-This model segments the image by find- ing the edge points step by step and ultimately obtaining a closed and accurate segmentation result.
+This model segments the image by finding the edge points step by step and ultimately obtaining a closed and accurate segmentation result.

 ![process](images/Fig2.png)